coady/futured/README.md

 ```

 ## asynced
-The same interface works for `aynscio`.
+The same interface works for `asyncio`.
 For convenience, there's also a synchronous `run` method.

 ```python
 from futured import asynced